IYake/EECS-738-Project-2/README.md

 1) Use the (Viterbi algorithm)[https://en.m.wikipedia.org/wiki/Viterbi_algorithm] on the user-entered text sequence to find the most likely last state for the HMM to be in.
 2) Do steps 2-5 of the generating text section.

-Note: If the user enters a word that isn't found in the training dataset, then we don't predict the any following sequence of text.
+Note: If the user enters a word that isn't found in the training dataset, then we don't predict any following sequence of text.

 # Dataset:
 For our project we chose to use the [Cornell Movie Dataset](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)